How Many Weeks Ina Year

 Q: How many weeks are in a decade?

 A: Since a decade comprises 10 years, and we have approximately 52 weeks per year, a decade has roughly 520 weeks.
-However, this calculation does not account for leap years, so the precise number varies slightly.
+On the flip side, this calculation does not account for leap years, so the precise number varies slightly.

 Q: How many weeks are in a century?